-The former reason gives you a lot more leverage to work with since it means you haven’t been delinquent, just never established your own credit.
-This could be because you are too young (students), are/were serving in the armed forces, or simply never thought to take out a line of credit.
-In these cases, lenders are certainly more willing to work with you as you pose no high risk to them.
+The first reason gives you more leverage since it means you haven’t been delinquent, just that you never established your own credit.
+This could be because you are too young (students), are/were serving in the armed forces, or never took out a line of credit.
+In these cases, lenders are more willing to work with you as you pose less risk to them.
 The other 2 reasons are trickier, but you can still be approved for a loan, though the terms will generally vary from a typical loan.
 Lenders will also take into consideration just how low your score is before making an offer.
 That being said, the bad credit mortgage market has opened up over the past few years, making it more competitive and driving down the rates.
-These are all good things for you.

 Mortgage Options for People with Bad Credit

 People with bad credit often don't have the disposable income to provide a substantial down payment on their homes.
 For this reason, alternative home loans are offered to this clientele.
 For example, FHA loan providers can give you a down payment of as low as 3.5%.
 VA lenders offer fee waivers and lower interest rates and require no down payment.
 You have a lot of options in terms of the types of home loans available to you even with bad credit.

 If you’re a first time home-buyer you can apply for a Federal Housing Administration (FHA) loan even with a credit score as low as 580.
 The loans are insured by the FHA and allow first time homebuyers to get a mortgage with a down payments as low as 3.5% if you have a credit score of 580 or higher.
 Keep in mind though you will have to pay private mortgage insurance (because of the low credit score), which can be around 1.75% of the loan amount upfront plus .85 percent annually.
 FHA loans are popular for all type of borrowers, including people looking to get a loan for mobile and manufactured homes.

 - Veterans Affairs Home Loan